Reflection on College Writing FAQ

 - What happens if I don't complete the Reflection before Orientation?

-Complete 12 points in Canvas Reflection by the dates indicated in the Table of Reflection Deadlines.
-(Deadlines for Summer 2018 TBA.)
+Complete 10 points in Canvas Reflection by the dates indicated in the Table of Reflection Deadlines.

-A: For Spring 2018 enrollees, The Reflection on College Writing course opens on December 28.
+A: For Summer 2018 enrollees, The Reflection on College Writing course opens on May 15.

-A: There are 12 points to be earned in the Reflection exercises.
-Ten of these points you earn as you complete the auto-scored, open-book quiz (Survey on the FAQs).
-You need to score all ten points on this quiz.
-So refer to the FAQs as you take the quiz.
+A: There are 10 points to be earned in the Reflection exercises.
+Several of these points you earn as you complete the auto-scored surveys.

-To ensure that this work is accessible to your instructor, we manually check your submission before awarding the point for this assignment.
-You need to check back after turning in your ePortfolio to make sure that your submission has been verified and scored.
+You need to check back after turning in your final assignments to make sure that your submissions have been verified and scored.

 A: You can check your grade report in a Canvas course by clicking "Grades" in the course menu.
-If you see 12 points in the Reflection grade report, you are good to go!
+If you see 10 points in the Reflection grade report, you are good to go.

-A: The reading and writing assignments and the self-reflection quizzes can be done in three hours.
-We recommend you work at a comfortable pace to accurately gauge the time required to succeed in a college writing course.
+A: The reading and writing assignments and the self-reflection surveys can be done in three hours.
+We recommend you work at a comfortable pace.
+One of your goals in this exercise is to accurately gauge the time required to succeed in college writing courses.

 A: The Canvas Reflection course is free of charge.

 A: Students who need access to a computer can come to campus to complete the Reflection assignments in Canvas.
-Please contact Student Computing Services located on the 4th floor of the King Library to arrange for access to a computer.
+Please contact Student Computing Services to arrange for access to a computer.
+The service is located on the 4th floor of the King Library.
 Bring your SJSU ID number and a photo ID with you.
 Computers are available on a first come, first served basis.

-In summer, registration takes place during Frosh Orientation.
-That is why the Table of Deadlines is set up to correspond with your Summer Frosh Orientation date.
+A: In summer, registration takes place during Frosh Orientation.
+That is why we set up the Table of Reflection Deadlines to correspond with Summer Frosh Orientation dates.

-All students must complete the Reflection by the date indicated in the Table of Reflection Deadlines to ensure that you will be cleared of the prerequisite in the system.
+All students must complete the Reflection by the date indicated in the Table of Reflection Deadlines.
+Completing work by the deadline ensures that you have the information you need to make a course selection.
+It also ensures that you will be cleared of the prerequisite for entry-level writing courses in the system.

-If you miss enrolling in the course at Orientation, you run the risk of having more limited choices once you do complete the modules.
+If you miss enrolling in the course at Orientation, you run the risk of having more limited choices for enrollment.
 If you delay satisfying the prerequisite beyond the final deadline, you will have to enroll on the first day of classes when seats, and choices, will be very limited.